 Dorothy Gish has been unjustly forgotten.

 Tragically, most of Dorothy's silent films have been lost due to time and neglect.
-It is hard to assess her career at her peak with nearly every film between 1917 and 1922 lost.
-What little there is, however, is worth seeking.
+It is hard to properly assess her career at her peak with nearly every film between 1917 and 1922 lost.
+What little there is of Dorothy extant, however, is well worth seeking.

 Dorothy was a pioneer, starting her film career along side Lillian with D.W.
 Griffith and Biograph.
-Dorothy had a gift for comedy, and Griffith seemed to have little interest in humor and, therefore, little interest in Dorothy.
+Dorothy had a gift for comedy, and Griffith seemed to have little interest in humor, therefore, little interest in Dorothy.
+Dorothy was not offered the plum parts in those early Biographs.
 This left Dorothy to work with directors Sidney Franklin and Elmer Clifton, more so than the Master himself.
 It did not hamper her, Dorothy's films were enormously popular.
+She shined in them and this resulted in her being offered a lucrative contract away from the Griffith stock of players, as it had been the case with Mary Pickford.

 Dorothy was also a bit of a rebel in leaving Hollywood to make films in Great Britain.
 In 1930 she made her first talkie, Wolves.
 She loathed the experience so much she retired and left film work behind.
 Dorothy then returned to the stage and worked for the next 30+ years, including a long run in Life With Father.
 In that time she left us with very few television and film roles to chronicle her later career.